NikolaLohinski/gonja/docs/global_variables.md

 # Global Variables

-Global variables are jinja variables available in the root scope by default.
+Global variables are runtime variables available in the root scope by default.

 ```
 {{ gonja.version }}